crossbowerbt/dillo-plus/README.md

 Please see https://www.dillo.org for requirement details.

-In brief, these two dependencies are sufficient for the browser:
+In brief, these dependencies are sufficient for the browser:
+* libiconv
 * FLTK 1.3
 * OpenSSL/LibreSSL

+To enable image rendering install also:
+* libjpeg
+* libpng
+* libgif

 To run some DLS scripts you'll also need *python*.